Kiteboarding: Transatlantic crossing

 A team of six kitesurfers, Filippo van Hellenberg Hubar, Eric Pequeno, Max Blom, Camilla Ringvold, Ike Frans, and Dennis Gijsbers crossed the Atlantic Ocean, from the Canary Islands to the Turks and Caicos Islands a distance of about 3500 mi, from 20 November 2013, to 17 December 2013.
 Each of the six spent four hours each day surfing, broken into two sessions of two hours each, one during the day, and the other during the night.

 Environments

 Kitesurfing on water includes freestyle and big air using a kiteboard similar to a wakeboard, kiting in waves using small surfboards with or without footstraps or bindings, foiling, and speed kiting.

 Land kiting needs a short and light mountain board, feet steered buggies, rollerskates, or sand boards for sand kiteboarding, which is also referred to as "sand kiting".
-It is a great cross-training for kitesurfing as many of the mechanisms for kite control transfer to water use.
+It is a suitable cross-training for kitesurfing as many of the mechanisms for kite control transfer to water use.

 Skis or snowboards are used on snow for snowkiting.